How Do ATV Tracks Work? And How Well Do They Perform?

 The tracks usually come with just one installation kit when you buy them new.

 These kits are about 1/10th of the cost of the complete track kit.
 Buying the tracks used can save you a lot of money if you find a set that includes a kit that fits your bike.
-If you don’t, you need to consider the added cost of getting a new installation kit.
+If you don’t, you must consider the additional cost of getting a new installation kit.

-This added cost will sometimes make buying used tracks less attractive than just getting new ones from the getgo.
+This added cost sometimes makes buying used tracks less attractive than getting new ones.

 A drivewheel shaped like a big sprocket is connected directly to your bike’s wheel hub and is what drives the belts back and forward.
 It works with the same principle as on tanks, excavators almost any other tracked vehicle.